DarrelASandbox/playground-security/README.md

       - Does an insider use the interface directly?
     - **Value of Loss:**
       - How much could be lost if the module has a vulnerability introduced?
-      - Does the module contain some critical passsword hashing mechanism, or a simple change to HTML border on some internal test tool?
+      - Does the module contain some critical password hashing mechanism, or a simple change to HTML border on some internal test tool?
     - **Regulatory Controls:**
       - If a piece of code implements business logic associated with a standard that must be complied with, then these modules can be considered high risk as the penalties for non-conformity can be high.
     - When considering the risk of code under review, consider some common criteria for establishing risk of a particular code module.
 The higher the risk, the more thorough the review should be.